-- Students are permitted to discuss and solve assignments in groups; however, they should complete and submit their final solutions and reports individually. - Students will conduct the experiments for assignment 3 in groups, and are permitted to discuss and solve the problems together.
+- Students are permitted to discuss and solve assignments and final project in groups; however, they should complete and submit their final solutions and reports individually. - Students will conduct the experiments for assignment 3 in groups, and are permitted to discuss and solve the problems together.
 However, they should complete and submit their final solutions individually.